Andyplus1/ConMo/README.md

 <a href="https://arxiv.org/abs/"><img src="https://img.shields.io/badge/arXiv-2311.17009-b31b1b.svg"></a> -->

 This is the official implementation of the paper:
+ConMo: Controllable Motion Disentanglement and Recomposition for Zero-Shot Motion Transfer
 <!-- [**Space-Time Diffusion Features for Zero-Shot Text-Driven Motion Transfer**](https://diffusion-motion-transfer.github.io/)
 <br/>